-Our $CO_2$ business segment operates multiple gas processing plants and a power plant that powers equipment in the SACROC oil field.
-The power plant and gas processing plants consume fresh water for cooling and steam.
-Our fresh water supplies come from local water utilities and groundwater sources.
+Our CO2 business segment operates multiple gas processing plants and a power plant that powers equipment in the SACROC oil field.
+These plants use fresh water for cooling and steam and supplies come from local water utilities and groundwater sources.
 Less frequently, fresh water is trucked to our operations located in remote areas.
 The amount of fresh water used during the EOR process is relatively insignificant compared to the amount used at the gas processing plants and power plant.
-We assume fresh water withdrawn is equal to fresh water consumed since the majority of fresh water used in our $CO_2$ business segment operations evaporates.
+We assume fresh water withdrawn is equal to fresh water consumed since the majority of fresh water used in our CO2 business segment operations evaporates.

-The amount of fresh water withdrawn, fresh water consumed, and fresh water withdrawn intensity for our $CO_2$ business segment are provided below.
+The amount of fresh water withdrawn, fresh water consumed, and fresh water withdrawn intensity for our CO2 business segment are provided below.

 Year Ended December 31,

-2019 2020 2021
+2020 2021 2022

-(In thousand cubic me ters, except water with ndrawn intensity)
+(In thousand cubic met ters, except water with ndrawn intensity)

-Fresh water withdrawn(a) 1,489 1,208 1,361
+Fresh water withdrawn(a) 1,208 1,361 1,459

-Fresh water consumed(a) 1,489 1,208 1,361
+Fresh water consumed(a) 1,208 1,361 1,459

-Fresh water withdrawn intensity (thousand cubic meters of fresh water consumed per BOE throughput)(b) 0.04 0.04 0.04
+Fresh water withdrawn intensity (thousand cubic meters of fresh water consumed per BOE throughput)(b)(c) 0.03 0.03 0.03